Are you buying a house with another owner?

 How do you prove a resulting trust?

-To prove it, you’ll need to be able to demonstrate that you contributed towards the original purchase price of the property.
+To prove a presumptive trust, you’ll need to demonstrate that you contributed towards the original purchase price of the property.
 Let’s look at what constitutes the purchase price of the property.

 How do you rebut the presumption of resulting trust?

-This trust is only presumed and as such can be rebutted in the event that evidence can be provided to prove that the intentions of the parties were to gift the money.
+This trust is only presumed and, as such, can be rebutted if evidence can be provided to prove that the parties intended to gift the money.
 Examples include:

 Once again, this evidence would normally be obtained by your solicitor during the purchase of the property when they complete their due diligence of source of funds and to satisfy their obligations towards your mortgage lender.
 If you are getting a mortgage and are receiving money from a third party, then your mortgage lender will require you to confirm if the money used to buy the property is a gift or a loan.